miyakogi/wdom/docs/guide/new_features.rst

 Furthermore, ``remove``, ``replaceWith``, ``children``, ``firstElementChild``, and ``lastElementChild`` methods are also available on WDOM.

-Internally, these methods update view on the browser at once, so using theme methods usually result in better performance.
+Internally, these methods update view on the browser at once, so using these methods usually result in better performance.

 * References